DenisovAV/mobile_to_web_workshop/public/07_shortcuts/instructions.md

 }
 ```

 With the `FocusDigitAction`, everything is a bit more complicated.
 To activate the corresponding element you need to request its focus, so that you can pass its `FocusNode`.
-In order to do this, we need to create a map for matching an element's index with its node.
+In order to do this, you need to create a map for matching an element's index with its node.

 ```dart
 class FocusDigitAction extends Action<FocusDigitIntent> {